Clarifai/old-docs/api-guide/api-overview/api-clients.md

 The key to be used as authorization can be either:

-* an API key, which is tied to a certain application, or
+* An API key, which is tied to a certain application, or
-* a Personal Access Token \(PAT\), which is tied to a user.
+* A Personal Access Token \(PAT\), which is tied to a user.

 Since a user can own multiple applications, using a PAT is more powerful.
 However, using a PAT also means that you need to specify the application ID to which the request should be applied.